starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### longString

 longString is a string that may contain more than 31 characters.
-Starknet is waiting an array of felt: string_len, string1, string2, ...
+Starknet is waiting for an array of felt: string_len, string1, string2, ...
 You can send to Starknet.js methods: string, bigNumberish[].

 ```typescript